Anina-Rich-lab/visual-search/README.md

 After each trial, the result will be written to a file `data.csv` next to the script.

+You can press the `esc` key to exit the experiment.

 ## Changes to the experiment.
 There is a few options that you can play with in this script: